IQ404/IQ404/README.md

 ## 🔥 Here are what you might find on my Github (not much right now!)

-- *Stuffs I did related to my Computer Game Engineering MSc at Newcastle University:*
+- *Stuffs related to my Computer Game Engineering MSc at Newcastle University:*

   - I am currently writing a [ray tracer](https://github.com/IQ404/8599-ray-tracer) for my MSc module CSC8599.